Sea ice nurtures polar food webs

 Paul Worsfold awarded a Visiting Fellowship at the University of Tasmania

 The title of Visiting Fellow at the University of Tasmania (UTas) is conferred on eminent individuals who can contribute to the university’s research and/or teaching and learning programmes.
 Professor Worsfold’s visit in October 2017 is coordinated by the Faculty of Science, Engineering and Technology (physical Sciences), the Australian Centre for Research on Separation Science (ACROSS), the ARC Training Centre for Portable Analytical Separation Technologies (ASTech) and the Institute of Marine and Antarctic Sciences (IMAS).
-His research interests in analytical chemistry and chemical oceanography are an excellent fit with the interests of these centres of excellence in Hobart and the visit will strengthen links between Plymouth University and UTas.
+His research interests in analytical chemistry and chemical oceanography are an excellent fit with the interests of these centres of excellence in Hobart and the visit will strengthen links between University of Plymouth and UTas.

 Dr Geng Leng has just completed a yearlong postdoctoral research programme (1 February 2016 – 31 January 2017) in the BEACh group in partnership with Plymouth Marine Laboratory.
 His advisory team was Professor Paul Worsfold, Dr Simon Ussher and Dr Thomas Bell (PML).
 His project focused on the development of liquid phase and gas phase chemiluminescence detection methods for the determination of sulfur species (including DMS) in marine waters.
 Dr Leng holds an academic post in the School of Resources and Environment at the University of Electronic Science and Technology of China, which is situated in Chengdu.
 His visit was funded by the China Scholarship Council (CSC).
 The visit has enabled the transfer of flow injection technologies from Plymouth to Chengdu.

 8th Annual Biogeochemistry Conference